fsantini/KoboCloud/README.md

 ## Acknowledgment

+KoboCloud installs [NickelDBus](https://github.com/shermp/NickelDBus) if not present.
+Thanks to shermp for providing this!
 Thanks to the defunct SendToKobo service for the inspiration of the project and for the basis of the scripts.
 Curl for Kobo was downloaded from here: https://www.mobileread.com/forums/showthread.php?p=3734553 .
 Thanks to NiLuJe for providing it!
 Thanks to Christoph Burschka for the help in updating this tool to the recent versions of kobo and nextcloud.